Study: CT Ratepayers Want A Choice But Reluctant To Shop Around | CT News Junkie

 Also in November, seven out of ten residential supply customers paid less than the standard offer in Eversource territory, and six out of ten residential supplier customers paid less than the standard offer in UI territory, according to the OCC.

-EnergizeCT’s rate board is a tool that helps residential and business electricity customers compare standard services rates from Eversource and United Illuminating with those from licensed third-party electric suppliers and registered aggregators.
+EnergizeCT’s rate board is a tool that helps residential and business electricity customers compare standard service rates from Eversource and United Illuminating with those from licensed third-party electric suppliers and registered aggregators.

 REAL says third-party suppliers can offer customers savings of more than 30% on the supply portion of the electric bill, which is separate from delivery, during the winter months.
 Some suppliers offer electricity plans produced 100% by renewable energy sources.